 Fertilizers have three major components:

-•(N) Nitrogen: promotes blade growth, forms proteins and chlorophyll (the green
+•(N) Nitrogen: promotes blade growth, forms proteins and chlorophyll (the green stuff)

 •(P) Phosphorus: helps root, flower, and fruit development – the last two are probably elements you don’t want to see in your lawn!

 •(K) Potassium: Helps stems and roots grow and helps your grass turn protein into nutrients (photosynthesis)

 About the Author